How to Create Drop Shipments in Microsoft Dynamics NAV 2016

-This will carry out the action message that it proposed for the selected line in the Requisition Worksheet window.
+This carries out the action message that is proposed for the selected line in the Requisition Worksheet window.
 When the batch job is run, the program carries out the proposed action and changes the existing replenishment plan accordingly.
-This could result in any or all of the following:
+This could result to any or combination of the following:

 - The program changes existing replenishment orders according to the action message proposal.
-This could change the quantity or rescheduling the due date.
+This could change the quantity or reschedule the due date.

 - The program deletes any existing replenishment orders that carry the action message Cancel.